sgmurphy/wordpress-plugins/ai-engine/readme.txt

 == Changelog ==

+= 2.5.1 (2024/07/25) =
+* Add: Option to enable or disable the Virtual Keyboard Fix.
+* Update: Much better Default CSS for Custom Theme.
+* Fix: Issues related to the Virtual Keyboard Fix.
+* Fix: Force the log file to have the .log extension, to avoid security issues.
+* Fix: Shortcuts were not pushed by the server-side.
+* Fix: The expiration 'Never' was crashing when used with Assistants Upload.
+* Update: If DevTools is disabled, all the related debug options are disabled as well.
+* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most.
+* 🎵 Discuss with others about AI Engine on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 2.5.0 (2024/07/23) =
 * Update: A better and enhanced copy button, that also now works in forms.
 * Update: Improved drag n' drop for chatbot files.